web-token/jwt-doc/advanced/jwe/multiple_recipients.md

     ->build();
 ```

-The variable `$jwe` will be a valid JWS object with all computed signatures.

 **Note: when an unprotected header is set, the Compact Serialization mode is not available.**

 ## Key Management Modes